moj-analytical-services/iam_builder/README.md

 - **kms:**: A list of kms arns that the iam_role should be able to access.
 Can call the DescribeKey, GenerateDataKey, Decrypt, Encrypt and ReEncrypt operations.

+- **bedrock:** Boolean; must be set to `true` to allow role to interact with Amazon Bedrock.
+If `false` or absent role will not be able to interact with Amazon Bedrock.

 ## How to update

 When updating IAM builder, make sure to change the version number in `pyproject.toml` and describe the change in `CHANGELOG.md`.